I.B | improving.biz | Improving Business | InnoStratix

 Owners pay for it.

-Build a business worth buying
+Build a business worth buying:

 Selling the business should yield its greatest payoff.

-The largest obstacle, the hidden constraint:
+The largest obstacle is the hidden constraint:

 You cannot fix what you cannot see.